 Get content creatives for ads, review pages, videos

 A creator has all the knowledge, tools, and creativity to generate content that would engage people.
+With the advent of AI, the creator can generate ideas with AI content marketing tools too!
 You can leverage their skills by partnering with them for generating ads for your product.
 You would be delegating the creation part to someone who does it the best while you focus on strategic things in your business.
 Your ads would also come with the social proof of being recommended by an influencer.

 If they use your product but don't create the videos for your ads, you can at least ask for review and display it on your website to build social proof.